Tiled printing: World records

 Rasterbation is often the subject of record-breaking attempts to create the largest and most impressive tiled prints.
 The title of the world's largest rasterbation was previously held by "the Doomtech crew".
 However, in June 2007 the graduating class of the University of Toronto Schools, a Toronto high school, produced a rasterbation incorporating 1462 sheets of 8 1/2"×14" legal-sized paper.
 This achievement surpassed the previous record by over two hundred sheets, but then was overtaken by a group from Groton School in May 2008.
 The Groton School Rasterbation used more than 1500 sheets of 11x14" paper and was 100' tall, making it the largest ever.

 In June 2012, another graduating class from the University of Toronto Schools produced 74 9 × 9 ft rasterbations in one night, each incorporating 143 sheets of 8 1/2×11" letter-sized paper, for a record-shattering total of 10,582 sheets.
-Each rasterbation included the face of one of the graduating students with a doorway cut out of his or her gaping mouth - altogether, they created a corridor of mouths throughout the school's hallways.
+Each rasterbation included the face of one of the graduating students with a doorway cut out of their gaping mouth - altogether, they created a corridor of mouths throughout the school's hallways.

-In March 2013, a 1017 sqft rasterbation of Edvard Munchs iconic painting The Scream was created at Norway's largest computer party The Gathering (TG), as part of the art project "Scream from nature".
+In March 2013, a 1017 sqft rasterbation of Edvard Munch's iconic painting The Scream was created at Norway's largest computer party The Gathering (TG), as part of the art project "Scream from nature".
 It is the largest known reprint of any Munch painting.
 The rasterbation, made by the crew at Sørlanet, consisted of 1,517 (37 × 41) sheets of A4 paper, and measured 28.25 × 36.05 ft.